top of page

 I want to repeat that so it lands.
 Federal tactical agents are allegedly protecting a country singer who could play a county fair slot at 3:15 in the afternoon, and no one would leave the funnel cake line.

 Defamation lawsuits.
 Big ones.
-In my opinion, the lawsuits have the potential to do what streaming money will not.
-Because streaming pays pennies.
+In my opinion, these lawsuits have the potential to do what streaming money will not.
+Streaming pays pennies.
 Defamation pays millions.
-And if you turn your narrative into a strategic marketplace, the court becomes the venue and the internet becomes the bank.
+If you turn your narrative into a strategic marketplace, the court becomes the venue, and the internet becomes the bank.

 This object of controversy is not only singing.
 It is suing.
 It is broadcasting political talking points.
 It is framing itself as a target of foreign infiltration stories.
 It is converting threat into equity.